 Negative traits of character cause our failure by causing us to do wrong.
 They do this by distorting our perception of reality so that we come to value the wrong things in life, or to value the right things but in the wrong ways.
 This distortion in turn distorts our emotions, which are the drivers of wrong action.

 Negative character traits are flaws or defects, or, as a tradition going back to ancient Greece calls them, vices.
 Positive traits, according to the same tradition, are virtues.
 Among the positive traits, AA highlights such virtues as acceptance, compassion, courage, faith, forgiveness, gratitude, honesty, hope, humility, kindness, love, patience, open-mindedness, serenity, simplicity, tolerance, willingness, and wisdom.
 Among the negative traits, it stresses such defects as dishonesty, envy, greed, intolerance, jealousy, lust, pride, resentment, self-centeredness, selfishness, self-pity, and sloth.

 A defect is so called because it reflects a defective quality, one that is deficient or lacking in the attributes which make for a perfect trait, i.e., for a virtue.
 A defect is therefore the absence of that which is good, excellent, or perfect.
 Sometimes the lacking virtue may be obvious because the defect is linguistically a negation of it.
 Thus a dishonest person is most obviously lacking in honesty.
 Other times it is not so obvious.
 Thus the dishonest person can also be lacking in courage, for instance, since telling the truth sometimes calls for that virtue.
 Similarly, an ungrateful person is most obviously lacking in gratitude.
-But so may an envious or a greedy person may be lacking in gratitude, for gratitude is a virtue which enables us to appreciate and be content with what we have, rather than wanting more or desiring what others have.
+But so may an envious or a greedy person be lacking in gratitude, for gratitude is a trait which enables us to appreciate and be content with what we have, rather than wanting more of it or desiring what others have.